Skip to main content

 SLR Ecological Risk Assessment (February 2020) (PDF, 18.36 MB)

-SLR was contracted to complete and Environmental Risk Assessment for the area of Chedoke Creek that was impacted by the identified discharge from the Main & King CSO tank.
+SLR was contracted to complete an Environmental Risk Assessment for the area of Chedoke Creek that was impacted by the identified discharge from the Main & King CSO tank.
 The report examines metal, nutrient and bacteria levels found within Chedoke Creek to determine potential risks to plants, fish and other wildlife.
 The report concluded that water and sediment quality within Chedoke Creek has returned to pre 2014 conditions and that further remediation is unnecessary.

 SLR Environmental Impact Evaluation: Cootes Paradise (April 2020)(PDF, 6.77 MB)